 Industry Analysis & Industry Trends

 The fortunes of Australian cotton growers are largely determined by external factors such as global cotton demand, the world price of cotton and domestic growing conditions.
 Although Australia is a small cotton producer on a global scale, the industry relies on exports through downstream industries.
-Over 80% of ginned cotton is sold abroad due to the small size of domestic textile manufacturing industries, and the increasing penetration of fabric and garment imports.
+Nearly all of the cotton ginned is sold abroad due to the small size of the domestic textile manufacturing industry, along with the increasing penetration of fabric and garment imports.
 Other cotton-derived products, such as cottonseeds, are used by food manufacturers as feed and within the industry to grow new crops.

-Trading conditions for Australian growers have fluctuated over the past five years due to increased volatility on the global cotton market... purchase to read more
+Trading conditions for Australian growers have fluctuated over the past five years due to increased volatility in the global cotton market... purchase to read more